What are Mergers and Acquisitions (M&A)? All about their structure and types

 1. Con-generic mergers:

-It is when two companies that offer similar products or services to the same market combine.
-For example, it could be two banks.
+This merger occurs when two companies offer similar products or services to the same market.
+For example, two banks merging.

 1. Market-extension mergers:

-It is when two companies that offer the same products or services to different markets combine.
-For example, a company that makes soft drinks in the United States could merge with one that makes soft drinks in Europe.
+This type of merger involves two companies that offer the same products or services but to different markets.
+For example, a soft drink company in the United States merging with one in Europe.

 1. Product-extension mergers:

-It is when two firms that offer different products or services to the same market combine.
-For example, a business that makes soft drinks could merge with a company that makes bottled water.
+This merger occurs when two companies that offer different products or services to the same market combine.
+For example, a soft drink company merging with a bottled water company.

 How acquisitions are financed

-Acquisitions are usually financed with a combination of cash and debt.
-For example, if a company that wants to buy a company for $2 billion has $1 billion in cash, it would have to borrow $1 billion.
+Acquisitions are typically financed through a combination of cash and debt.
+For example, if a company wants to acquire another company for $2 billion and has $1 billion in cash, it would need to borrow the remaining $1 billion.

-It could be done by issuing bonds.
-They would be paid back over time with the money that the business makes from the acquired company.
-If the firm can’t borrow enough money, it may have to sell some of its assets, such as property or another company that it owns.
+Financing can be done through issuing bonds, which would be paid back over time using the acquired company’s profits.
+If borrowing is not sufficient, the acquiring company may need to sell assets, such as property or another subsidiary it owns.

 How mergers and acquisitions are valued